bulletmark/gmail-indicator/README.md

 ### INSTALLATION ON UBUNTU LINUX

 Make sure IMAP access is enabled in the settings on your gmail account.
+Then do:

     sudo pip install imapclient  # or sudo easy_install imapclient git clone http://github.com/bulletmark/gmail-indicator